 1. Public Blockchain

-A public blockchain as its name suggests is the blockchain of public, meaning a kind of blockchain which is-‘ for the people, by the people and of the people’
+A public blockchain as its name suggests is the blockchain of the public, meaning a kind of blockchain which is-‘ for the people, by the people and of the people’

 Here no one is in charge and anyone can participate in reading/writing/auditing the blockchain.
 Another thing is that these types of blockchain are open and transparent hence anyone can review anything at a given point of time on a public blockchain.

 But a natural question that comes to our mind is that when no one is in charge here then how the decisions are taken on these types of the blockchain.
 So the answer is that decision making happens by various decentralized consensus mechanisms such as proof of work (POW) and proof of stake(POS) etc. Read more about POS and POW here.

 - Example: Bitcoin, Litecoin etc